 Make sure they have the potential for quick expansion, i.e. growth.
 You don’t want to be looking for employees or other advisers at the moment you need their services.

 You have a purpose, a vision, a mission, and great products / services.
 And along with that you have a story to tell to your potential customers.
-That’s a very good starting point for communication.
+That’s a very good starting point for startup marketing.

 Create an informative and inspiring corporate website for startups.
 Start positioning your brand, create your SEO content, and make your products visible online.
 Deliver the essentials and test new approaches to increase visibility.